-For first-time, or initial applicants, the accreditation process takes twelve to eighteen months.
-To begin and support your process, please review the educational information about ACCME accreditation and expectations, found in the FAQ and Video Resources pages of this website.
-You can also receive the latest news and information related to the ACCME and the national CME system by signing up for the ACCME Report enewsletter.
+For first-time, or initial applicants, the accreditation process takes several months.
+To begin and support your process, please review the educational information about ACCME accreditation and expectations, found on our FAQ webpage.

 Initial Accreditation Process: